-Before leaving home, staff (including substitute teachers), children/students, visitors, and volunteers who will access the school for work or education, are expected to self-screen for symptoms each day that they enter the school using the applicable checklist for their age group (Child Alberta Health Daily Checklist or Adult Alberta Health Daily Checklist).

-- Parents and children/students should be provided a copy of the screening checklist.
-This can be a hard copy or a link to the digital copy of the screening checklist. - Schools should have copies of the daily checklists available for visitors to the school. - Although health screening of staff, students and visitors is required, there is no requirement for verification or the collection and retention of formal records. - Schools should keep records of children's known pre-existing medical conditions.
-If a child develops symptoms that could be caused by either COVID-19 or by a known pre-existing condition (e.g., allergies), the child should be tested at least once for COVID-19 to confirm that it is not the source of their symptoms before entering or returning to school. - Written confirmation by a physician that a student or staff member's symptoms are due to a chronic illness is not necessary.
-Repeat testing may be done especially if the nature of the symptom changes (e.g., a chronic cough worsens). - Anyone who reports symptoms should be directed to stay home, seek health care advice as appropriate (e.g., call Health Link 811, or their primary health care practitioner, or 911 for emergency response), and fill out the AHS Online Self-Assessment tool to determine if they should access a PCR test.
-If a PCR test is not recommended they may conduct an at-home rapid test.
-For more information refer to the rapid testing at home website. - Signs should be posted reminding persons not to enter if they have COVID-19 symptoms, even if symptoms resemble a mild cold.

-Cohorting in Kindergarten Through Grade 6

-- A cohort is defined as a group of students and/or staff who remain together. - Students in kindergarten through grade 6 are to remain in cohorts wherever possible.
-Typically a cohort in a school will be a class. - Limit the number of cohorts that students in kindergarten through grade 6 are involved in. - The size of the cohort will depend on the physical space of the classroom or learning setting.
-In very small schools (e.g., equivalent to a single class size), the school may be considered one cohort. - For the purposes of minimizing exposure, consider limiting the number of individuals in a room that allows for physical distancing (i.e., fewer students in a smaller room and more students in a larger room).
+How to Hand Wash (AHS) poster How to use alcohol-based hand rub/sanitizer (AHS) poster Screening Before leaving home, staff (including substitute teachers), children/students, visitors, and volunteers who will access the school for work or education, are expected to self-screen for symptoms each day that they enter the school using the applicable checklist for their age group (Child Alberta Health Daily Checklist or Adult Alberta Health Daily Checklist).
+Before leaving home, staff (including substitute teachers), children's tudents who will access the school for work or education, are expected to self-screen for symptoms each day that they enter the school using the applicable checklist for their age group (Child Alberta Health Daily Checklist or Adult Alberta Health Daily Checklist).
+Parents and children/students should be provided a copy of the screening checklist.
+This can be a hard copy or a link to the digital copy of the screening checklist.
+Schools should have copies of the daily checklists available for visitors to the school.
+Although health screening of staff, students and visitors is required, there is no requirement for verification or the collection and retention of formal records.
+Schools should keep records of children's known pre-existing medical conditions.
+If a child develops symptoms that could be caused by either COVID-19 or by a known pre-existing condition (e.g., allergies), the child should be tested at least once for COVID-19 to confirm that it is not the source of their symptoms before entering or returning to school.
+Written confirmation by a physician that a student or staff member's symptoms are due to a chronic illness is not necessary.
+Anyone who reports symptoms should be directed to stay home and use an at-home rapid antigen test if available.
+For more information refer to the rapid testing at home website.
+If anyone requires urgent medical attention, they should call 911 for emergency response.
+Signs must be posted reminding persons not to enter if they have COVID-19 symptoms, even if symptoms resemble a mild cold.
+Cohorting in Kindergarten Through Grade 6 A cohort is defined as a group of students and/or staff who remain together.
+Till ough Grade 6 Students in kindergarten through grade 6 are to remain in cohorts wherever possible.
+Typically a cohort in a school will be a class.
+Limit the number of cohorts that students in kindergarten through grade 6 are involved in.